gevhaz/hugo-theme-notrack/README.md

 #### How to create a home page

-First, create a new hugo project in a directory of your choice:
+First, create a new Hugo project in a directory of your choice:

 ```console
 $ hugo new site <my-webpage>